Samsung Galaxy A57 vs A56: Expected differences

 Performance will be where the A57 pulls ahead the most.
 The Galaxy A56 uses Samsung’s Exynos 1580, a decent 4 nm chip that handled everyday tasks well but didn’t keep up with Apple or Google’s mid-range options.
 In our testing, CPU and GPU results were respectable but still behind the Pixel 8a and iPhone 16e.

-The Galaxy A57 is rumored to introduce the new Exynos 1680, and this time the GPU is expected to be much more powerful.
-Early leaks suggest its Xclipse 550 GPU could be roughly twice as powerful as the Exynos 1580’s.
-If this is true, the A57 could deliver a noticeable bump in gaming performance and be quicker at more demanding tasks that rely on the GPU.
+The Galaxy A57 is rumored to debut the new Exynos 1680, and this time the GPU may see a significant jump.
+Early leaks suggest its Xclipse 550 graphics processor could be nearly twice as powerful as the Exynos 1580’s.

 Memory and storage options are expected to remain the same: 8 GB of RAM with either 128 GB or 256 GB of UFS 3.1 storage.
 Unfortunately, no leaks suggest Samsung is bringing back the microSD slot that the A56 removed.